 Supporting Clinicians in Providing Psychotherapy to Autistic Individuals

-Autistic adolescents and adults experience high rates of co-occurring mental health disorders, but often report greater challenges finding clinicians relative to non-autistic adults.
-Our goal is to examine clinicians’ willingness to offer psychosocial interventions to autistic individuals and to identify the factors that either encourage or deter them from providing such care.
-Ultimately, we aim to develop tools that support clinicians in delivering effective interventions, making psychotherapy more accessible for autistic individuals.
+Autistic adolescents and adults experience high rates of co-occurring mental health conditions (MHCs), but often report greater challenges finding clinicians relative to non-autistic adults.
+We are developing transdiagnostic tools that enhance clinicians’ self-efficacy providing psychosocial interventions to autistic individuals and increase the effectiveness of their mental health treatments.
+Ultimately, we aim to make high quality psychotherapy more accessible for autistic individuals.

 Join Our Lab!